AboudyKreidieh/h-baselines/README.md

 learning, this model attempts to adapt more modern machine learning techniques to the original model presented by [1].

+<strong><ins>Description</ins></strong>: In the Feudal Network, the Manager sets directional goals for the worker, accepts rewards from
+the environment but does not directly act on said environment.
+The Worker, that runs at a higher temporal resolution than the Manager, produces primitive actions on the environment and accepts rewards from the Manager for achieving its goals.

 ### HIRO (Data Efficient Hierarchical Reinforcement Learning)

 blank